petr-nazarov/bunorepo/README.md

 # Usage
 ## Requirements
  - bun
+ - doppler - used as a env vars storage.
+If you dont need remove it
  - (Optional) Add changesets bot for your PRs https://github.com/apps/changeset-bot

 To use this template run: